Radis7Noir/pokemon-bw-ap-tracker/README.md

 * Split Mode
 * Hint Highlighting
 * Settings Display for most settings
-  * You can manually hide some of the commonly excluded locations in the Locations Visibility section of the settings pop-up
+  * You can manually hide some of the commonly excluded locations in the Location Visibility section of the settings pop-up
 * Encounters Tracking
   * You can decide whether to show all Pokémon and track them automatically or to only show encounters which are Dexsanity checks
 * Evolution Logic Display